Updated: September 8, 2020

 Historic Charlottetown

 As the province’s capital city, Historic Charlottetown is full of historic buildings and landmark sites.
-You can explore the streets by foot, by car, or by bicycle, but another unique experience is to take a carriage ride through the side streets of the historic city center.
+You can explore the streets on foot, by car, or by bicycle, but another unique experience is to take a carriage ride through the side streets of the historic city center.
 One of the most popular areas is Victoria Row, which is closed to car traffic during the summer and offers an excellent array of shops and restaurants.
 If you take the walking tour we mentioned above, it will include historic Charlottetown.
+If not, simply grab a map from the visitor centre and do your own tour.

 Beaconsfield Historic House